63 yr old otherwise healthy male in Northern Italy with syncope • Xray of the Week

 Epidemiology and Etiology

 In December of 2019, there was a large outbreak of a new coronavirus (part of the Coronaviridae family) in Wuhan, Hubei Province, China.
 This novel virus was termed SARS-CoV-2 and the corresponding disease caused by the virus, coronavirus disease, has been termed COVID-19.
 Although likely originating in bats with an intermediate host, the virus spreads through human-to-human contact and has been shown to be transmissible during the incubation period which is up to 14 days following exposure.
-It is likely that 25% of infected individuals remain asymptomatic.
-It has been estimated that the Ro of the virus is 2.2 - 3.28, thus each carrier of the virus goes on to infect 2-3 other individuals.
+It is likely that 35% of infected individuals remain asymptomatic.
+It has been estimated that the Ro of the virus is 2.2 - 3.28, thus each carrier of the virus goes on to infect 2-3 other individuals and the CDC estimates that 40% of transmission occurs before symptom onset (23).
 Based on data from New York City where on 5/2/20, they found 20% of the sampled population was positive for antibodies, the the case fatality rate is estimated at 0.5%-1%.
 Due to the high rate of transmissibility of SARS-CoV-2, some epidemiologists estimate that herd immunity will be only be achieved when about 60-70% of the population has been infected and has antibodies (22).

 Seen in 188 territories and six continents.